 Although sometimes used interchangeably, a merger is distinctly different from an acquisition.
 While an acquisition involves one company taking over another, a merger

 involves two companies coming together and creating a new entity, ideally composed of each of the individual companies' best elements.
 Before the transaction and

 after, a number of steps need to be taken to ensure that a merger is a success.
 The following steps, which take the perspective of just one company in a merger, should

 be considered a general guide to merging two companies.
 The steps should be performed in the below order to avoid common M&A challenges.

 Establishing the motive

-Without one, the merger is destined to fail from the outset.
+Similar to an acquisition, the first step is to establish the merger's motive.
+Without a motive, a merger is destined to fail from the outset.

-A big distinction between a merger and an acquisition is that the motive has to be strong enough to convince the other party to the deal that the merger is a good idea.
+For a merger, the motive has to be strong enough to convince the other party that the deal is a good idea.

-While the motive for an acquisition can be financial or strategic, for a merger, it’s invariably strategic; there should be something that both companies can achieve together that they can’t achieve separately.
+While the motive for an acquisition can be financial or strategic, for a merger, it’s invariably strategic; there should be something that both companies can achieve together that they cannot achieve separately.
+Examples of this include: